dorsal-lab/hip-analyzer/readme.md

 ## Building the tool

-Using `hip-analyzer` requires, until further improvements, compiling [ROCm-LLVM](https://github.com/RadeonOpenCompute/llvm-project) as a standalone component with `BUILD_SHARED_LIBS` enabled.
+Using `hip-analyzer` requires, until further improvements, compiling [ROCm-LLVM](https://github.com/RadeonOpenCompute/llvm-project) as a standalone component with `BUILD_SHARED_LIBS` and `ENABLE_LLVM_SHARED` enabled.
 Use the tag corresponding to your ROCm install.

 Run the following command :